awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

    In the next section, you authorize additional access that enable the following:
    + Enable you to connect to your EC2 instance\.
-   + Enable traffic between an EC2 instance and an Amazon EFS mount target \(to which you will associate these security groups later in this walkthrough\)\.
+   + Enable traffic between an EC2 instance and an Amazon EFS mount target \(with which you associate these security groups later in this walkthrough\)\.

 ## Step 1\.2: Add Rules to the Security Groups to Authorize Inbound/Outbound Access<a name="wt1-update-sg"></a>